 Research has documented a number of sleep changes that occur in healthy aging adults.
 These include bedtimes and wake times shifting to an earlier hour, taking longer to fall asleep once in bed, experiencing fragmented sleep, sleeping fewer hours per night, and spending less time in slow-wave and REM sleep.
 Although these changes parallel some of the sleep challenges seen in people with dementia, the sleep pattern changes in dementia patients tend to be more dramatic and disruptive.

-What Sleep Disorders Are Common in People With Dementia?
+Common Sleep Disorders in People With Dementia

 People with dementia are frequently affected by sleep disorders.
 The following sleep disorders are found most often in older adults, but they are seen at even higher rates in people with dementia.

 - Restless legs syndrome (RLS): RLS is characterized by an overwhelming desire to move the legs, especially at night.
 RLS is common in people with a type of dementia called Lewy body dementia.